FAQ - Frequently Asked Questions

 Principle:A pot magnet is embedded in a steel pot.
 The steel pot increases the adhesive force of the magnet on direct contact with a thick iron surface.
 If there is no direct contact with the counterpart, or if the steel plate is thin, painted or rough, you won’t be able to put as much strain on it.

-Shear force:The indicated adhesive force was measured perpendicular to the surface to which the magnet should stick.
+Displacement force:The indicated adhesive force was measured perpendicular to the surface to which the magnet should stick.
 It takes a lot less strength to move the magnet sideways.
 Therefore, you won’t be able to put as much strain on a pot magnet if you use it on a wall as opposed to using it on the ceiling.
-Please note our FAQ regarding shear force.
-By using appropriate rubber caps on the bottom side of pot magnets, you can enhance the adhesive force in shear force considerably.
-Or you can use pot magnets with rubber coating: They adhere much more in shear force.
+Please note our FAQ regarding displacement force.
+By using appropriate rubber caps on the bottom side of pot magnets, you can enhance the adhesive force in shear direction considerably.
+Or you can use pot magnets with rubber coating: They adhere much more strongly in shear direction.

 Rust:Neodymium pot magnets are not rust-proof and therefore intended for dry indoor use.
 Our ferrite pot magnets, on the other hand, are rust-proof.